- Energy-efficient living

 - If possible, cook several things at once in the oven.

 - Don't open the oven door unnecessarily while cooking.
-Keep oven windows clean so you can look through to check progress.
+Keep oven windows clean so you can check progress.

 - Consider cooking in bulk and freezing.

-- Reheat food in the microwave to cut greenhouse gas emissions and save time.
+- Reheat food in the microwave to reduce energy use and save time.

 Tips for improving how you use your microwave oven: